Agricultural Literacy Curriculum Matrix

 - Slide 11: Ask, “How do we improve our land-use choices so that we can feed a growing world and still maintain a high quality of life and healthy environment?”
 We need to use best management practices (see the Best Management Practices video; 1:06 min).
 Best practices are simply the best way to do something.
 For example, in school, if you attend class, engage in the content and study, you will do well in the course.
 Similarly, we can also think about the best ways to use our land sustainably by preserving natural habitats, using agricultural best management practices and planning for urban growth.

-- Three percent of Earth’s surface has ideal conditions for growing crops.
+- Three percent of the Earth (ten percent of the Earth’s land) is ideal for growing crops.

 Share the TedTalk by Allan Savory, How to Fight Desertification and Reverse Climate Change.
 This 22 minute talk discusses how and why fertile grasslands are changing into desert and how livestock can help.